by Jeff Milligan, Vice President, Customer Success, Web3 Pro

 By 2023, there will be more than three billion gamers, comprising roughly 40% of the world’s population.
 Today the gaming industry is bigger than Hollywood and the music industry combined.
 Gaming will continue to grow in the foreseeable future, with spending on in-game ads expected to reach $18.4 billion by 2027.
 Branded digital skins and accessories, along with display advertising and promotional product placement, create limitless opportunities for brand exposure.

-A 2021 study showed that gamers are interested in seeing creative ads that are seamlessly integrated into their playing experience.
+An April 2022 study that are seamlessly integrated into their playing experience.
 Over 40 percent of US gamers ages 18-34 want to be rewarded for their time and attention to in-game ads.
 Perhaps a model could be offered in which gamers received points or credits for allowing an ad to be displayed during their gaming experience.
-Finally, the study shows that only 32 percent feel that ads should never interrupt a hardcore gamer's flow.
+Finally, the study shows that only 32 percent feel that ads should never interrupt a hardcore gamer’s flow.

-In an April 2022 gaming study, 66 percent of gamers said they feel positive about companies and brands in-game, especially if the integration unlocks a benefit for them.
+In the same study, 66 percent of gamers said they feel positively about companies and brands in-game, especially if the integration unlocks a benefit for them.
 The study showed that 27 percent of gamers have clicked on an in-game brand and 48 percent say they have purchased a brand after seeing or interacting with that brand in-game.
 These findings show that in-game brand integrations may be most accepted by gamers if they are non-interruptive and incentive-based.

 NFT marketing strategy 5 – Build brand awareness with non-gaming metaverse advertising